Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 • Your supervisor has approved the thesis plan and the thesis agreement

-• You have submitted a thesis agreement for signing.
+• You have submitted the thesis agreement for signing.